-An accompanying spreadsheet "Energy\background\data\uk\2023.xlsx" lists all emission factors used in the energy sector, including a full list of references.
-In addition, Annex 3 includes a table to map all aircraft types evident in UK activity data from the CAA to the EMEP/EEA Guidebook aircraft categories.
+An accompanying spreadsheet "Energy_background_data_uk_2024.xlsx" lists all emission factors used in the energy sector, including a full list of references50.
+In addition, Annex 5.1 includes a table to map all aircraft types evident in UK activity data from the CAA to the EMEP/EEA Guidebook aircraft categories.

-Table 1.5 gives additional information for common activity data sources.
+Table 1.4 gives additional information for common activity data sources.

-Estimates are based on IPCC Tier 3 method, and use the number of aircraft movements broken down by aircraft type at each UK airport together with UK energy statistics.
+Estimates are based on IPCC Tier 3 method and use the number of aircraft movements broken down by aircraft type at each UK airport together with UK energy statistics.